Mark-Seaman/Shrinking-World-Pubs/sweng/Pub/m3/Lesson_12.md

 **Additional Concepts:**

-1. **Unit Testing:** TDD primarily focuses on unit testing, where you test individual components (e.g., functions or methods) in isolation.
+**Unit Testing:** TDD primarily focuses on unit testing, where you test individual components (e.g., functions or methods) in isolation.
 This helps identify issues at the smallest level.

-2. **Integration Testing:** In addition to unit tests, integration tests ensure that different components work together correctly.
+**Integration Testing:** In addition to unit tests, integration tests ensure that different components work together correctly.

-3. **Continuous Integration (CI):** CI systems like Jenkins, Travis CI, or CircleCI automatically run your tests whenever you make changes to your code, ensuring that new code doesn't break existing functionality.
+**Continuous Integration (CI):** CI systems like Jenkins, Travis CI, or CircleCI automatically run your tests whenever you make changes to your code, ensuring that new code doesn't break existing functionality.

-4. **Test Doubles:** During testing, you might use test doubles like mocks, stubs, or fakes to isolate the code being tested.
+**Test Doubles:** During testing, you might use test doubles like mocks, stubs, or fakes to isolate the code being tested.

 **Example: Building a Simple Stack**

 Let's illustrate TDD with an example of building a simple stack data structure using Python and the `unittest` framework.

-1. **Red:** Write a failing test for the stack's `push` and `pop` operations.
+**Red:** Write a failing test for the stack's `push` and `pop` operations.

-    ```python
     import unittest

     class TestStack(unittest.TestCase):